Secret Service director steps down after assassination attempt against ex-President Trump at rally

 The 20-year-old shooter, Thomas Matthew Crooks, was able to get within 135 meters (157 yards) of the stage where the former president was speaking when he opened fire.
 That’s despite a threat on Trump’s life from Iran leading to additional security for the former president in the days before the July 13 rally.

-Cheatle acknowledged Monday that the Secret Service was told about a suspicious person two to five times before the shooting at the rally.
-She also revealed that the roof from which Crooks opened fire had been identified as a potential vulnerability days before the rally.
-But she failed to answer many questions about what happened, including why there no agents stationed on the roof.
+Cheatle acknowledged Monday that the Secret Service was told about a suspicious person two to five times before the rally shooting.
+She also revealed that the roof from which Crooks opened fire had been identified as a potential vulnerability days earlier.
+But she failed to answer many questions about what happened, including why there no agents on the roof.

-“The assassination attempt on former President Donald Trump on July 13th is the most significant operational failure at the Secret Service in decades,” Cheatle told members of the House Oversight and Accountability Committee.
-“As the Director of the United States Secret Service, I take full responsibility for any security lapse.”

-Details continue to unfold about signs of trouble that day and what role both the Secret Service and local authorities played in security.
-The agency routinely relies on local law enforcement to secure the perimeter of events where people it is protecting appear.
+Details continue to unfold about signs of trouble that day and what role the Secret Service and local authorities played in security.
+The agency routinely relies on local law enforcement to secure the perimeter of events where people it's protecting appear.
 Former top Secret Service agents said the gunman should never have been allowed to gain access to the roof.

+After news of Cheatle’s resignation broke, Trump posted on his social media network saying: “The Biden/Harris Administration did not properly protect me, and I was forced to take a bullet for Democracy.
+IT WAS MY GREAT HONOR TO DO SO!”

-Two days after the shooting, Homeland Security Secretary Alejandro Mayorkas said he supported Cheatle “100%.”
+Homeland Security Secretary Alejandro Majorkas said he was proud to have worked with Cheatle and "we are all grateful for her service.”

+With a workforce of 7,800 special agents, uniformed officers and other staff, the Secret Service has investigated an ever-increasing number of threats against the president and protectees and has managed a growing number of high-profile government figures asking for support.
+Staffing has not kept pace with the workload increase.
+Around Sept.
+11 there were about 15 full-time protectees, now there's more than double.

+Trump is the first modern ex-president to seek another term, and because of his high visibility, his protective detail has always been larger than some of his peers.
+That protective bubble had only grown tighter in recent months as he became the presumptive Republican presidential nominee.
+All major party nominees are granted enhanced details with counterassault and counter-sniper teams similar to the president.

-But there were calls for accountability across the political spectrum, with congressional committees immediately moving to investigate, issuing a subpoena to testify and the top Republican leaders from both the House and the Senate saying she should step down.
+There were calls for accountability across the political spectrum, with congressional committees immediately moving to investigate, issuing a subpoena to testify and the top Republican leaders from both the House and the Senate saying she should step down.
 Biden, a Democrat, ordered an independent review into security at the rally, and the Secret Service’s inspector general opened an investigation.
-The agency is also reviewing its counter sniper team’s “preparedness and operations.”
+The agency is also reviewing its counter-sniper team’s “preparedness and operations.”

-In an interview with ABC News two days after the shooting, Cheatle said she wasn’t resigning.
-She called the shooting “unacceptable” and something that no Secret Service agent wants to happen.
-She said her agency is responsible for the former president’s protection: “The buck stops with me.
-I am the director of the Secret Service.”
+On Tuesday, House Speaker Mike Johnson, a Republican, said Cheatle's resignation was “overdue.”

+“I’m happy to see that she has heeded the call of both Republicans and Democrats,” he said.
+“Now we have to pick up the pieces.
+We have to rebuild the American people’s faith and trust in the Secret Service as an agency.”

 Cheatle served in the Secret Service for 27 years.
 She left in 2021 for a job as a security executive at PepsiCo before Biden asked her to return in 2022 to head the agency with a workforce of 7,800 special agents, uniformed officers and other staff.